How to start teaching online

 I started teaching online back in 2014.
 It was purely by chance.
 A friend of mine from a forum I write in saw my signature with my website.
 They emailed me to ask if I could teach them online, as he was interstate.
 I was not sure how I would do this.
 But I thought it was a brilliant idea.

 After all, I could see the huge advantages of teaching online.
 Students with busy lives, unable to travel to a studio could learn online.
+No vomited, no stress.
 The disabled student can also have lessons in their own home, with their own invironment and own piano.
 So I decided to give it a go.

 It has worked brilliantly.
 After setting up skype on an iPad mini I was ready.
 Over the period of time, I have also purchased a Everest 300 headset.
 I plug it in to my ipad, and the built in mic gives great sound.
 The ipad is only music stand and sometimes I will move it to show my hands.
 I also have used an tripod which shows most of my hands and also my face.
 Placed at the end of the piano, it works well.